nuelcyber/Nuel-Cyber/README.md

 <a href="https://x.com/nuel_og"><img src="https://img.shields.io/badge/-X-black?style=for-the-badge&logo=X&logoColor=white" /></a>

 ## About Me
-I am a Cybersecurity Professional focused on SOC operations, threat detection, and incident response.
-Hands-on experience with web security labs, vulnerability scanning, Network analysis, DNS analysis, and log investigation, with a strong interest in blue-team defense and continuous learning.
+Cybersecurity Professional focused on SOC operations, with hands-on experience in vulnerability assessments,  threat detection, incident response, network reconnaissance, firewall configuration, malware analysis, and network security.
+I have a strong problem-solving and analytical mindset, and I am passionate and motivated about continuous learning and contributing to the cybersecurity industry.

 ## Objective
 I want to leverage my skills to protect digital assets and improve system resilience.
 I aim to contribute to a forward-thinking cybersecurity team as Security Operations Center (SOC) Analyst (Tier 1) where I can apply my technical expertise, continuous learning mindset, and passion for secure innovation to mitigate risks and strengthen organizational security posture.